Heat Pump Efficiency

 High-efficiency heat pumps: Generally speaking, models rated at 17 SEER2 and above should be considered highly efficient heat pumps.
 Some of the highest efficiency air-source heat pumps are rated at up to 22 SEER2.

-When your heat pump is acting as your home’s heating system, efficiency ratings are published in terms of HSPF2 (Heating Seasonal Performance Factor 2).
+HSPF2 stands for Heating Seasonal Performance Factor 2.
+It is a rating used to measure a heat pump’s heating efficiency.
 Much like miles-per-gallon for your car, a higher HSPF2 number equals a higher efficiency heat pump.

 HSPF2 is calculated using the total amount of heat provided during the heating season compared to the amount of electricity used by the heat pump during the same time frame, taking varying outdoor temperature conditions into account.